 In connection with the acquisition of Xoft in 2010, the Company recorded a royalty obligation pursuant to a settlement agreement entered into between Xoft and Hologic in August 2007.
 Xoft received a nonexclusive, irrevocable, perpetual, worldwide license, including the right to sublicense certain Hologic patents, and a non-compete covenant as well as an agreement not to seek further damages with respect to the alleged patent violations.
-In return, the Company has a remaining obligation to pay a minimum annual royalty payment to Hologic, of \$250,000 payable through 2016.
+In return, the Company had a remaining obligation to pay a minimum annual royalty payment to Hologic, of \$250,000 payable through 2016.
 In addition to the minimum annual royalty payments, the litigation settlement agreement with Hologic also provided for payment of royalties based upon a specified percentage of future net sales on any products that utilize the licensed rights.
-The Company has a liability within accounts payable and accrued expenses for future payment and for future minimum royalty obligations totaling \$448,000 as of March 31, 2017.
-The Company recorded interest expense of approximately \$0 and \$10,000 in three months ended March 31, 2017, and March 31, 2016, respectively, related to this obligation.
+The Company has a liability within accounts payable and accrued expenses for future payment and for the remaining minimum royalty obligations totaling \$448,000 as of June 30, 2017.
+The Company recorded interest expense of approximately \$10,000 and \$20,000 in the three and six months June 30, 2016, respectively, related to this obligation.

 In December, 2011, the Company agreed to a settlement related to litigation with Carl Zeiss Meditec AG.
-The Company is obligated to pay the remaining amount of \$0.5 million in June 2017.
-As of March 31, 2017, the remaining liability recorded within accrued expenses was \$487,000.
-The Company recorded interest expense of approximately \$13,000 in each of the three months ended March 31, 2017, and March 31, 2016 related to this obligation.
+As of June 30, 2017, the remaining liability recorded within accrued expenses was \$500,000, and the amount was paid in July 2017.
+The Company recorded interest expense of approximately \$13,000 and \$26,000 in the three and six months ended June 30, 2017, respectively and \$13,000 and \$26,000 in the three and six months ended June 30, 2016, respectively related to this obligation.